SETI/rms-opus/deploy/README.md

 # Deploying OPUS code

 These steps are for deploying code changes to remote OPUS installations.
-For updating OPUS database with new data, see http://github.com/basilleaf/opus_admin
+For import new data into the OPUS database, see http://github.com/basilleaf/opus_admin

 1. Run tests locally, push to server, move files to web root, refresh caches, run tests remotely